Commemoration of Benefactors

 “Let us thankfully commemorate our pious Founder and those our Benefactors by whose munificence our College has been adorned with buildings and sustained with liberal endowments, that it may be a place of education, religion, learning and research.”

-For 2018, we enjoyed a Chapel address given by Dr Nigel Chancellor DL (1990), former Domus Bursar at Trinity Hall.
+For 2019, we enjoyed a Chapel address given by The Revd Canon Dr Anthony Phillips, Trinity Hall’s Dean from 1969-1974.
 You can read his address below.

 In over 25 years listening to the Address at the Commemoration of Benefactors service, I cannot disassociate the well-fed, robed, bewigged and enthroned portrait of Sir Nathanael Lloyd hanging in its golden glory behind High Table as the archetypal image of the college benefactors we remember to-day.
 Nathanael Lloyd spent his money beautifying the modest medieval brick facade of Dr Eden’s ‘poor college’.
 In return, he ordered that his portrait and the largest memorial in this chapel be put up in his honour.
 In these terms benefaction was a tradition of transactional self-aggrandisement.